 4. Bake the Pizza Stone

 Yes, you read that correctly – you need to bake the oil into the pizza stone.
-Place your pizza stone inside the cold oven and set it to 500F (if your oven does not go up to 500F, you can do 450F instead).
+Place your pizza stone inside the cold oven and set it to 500F (if your oven does not go up to 500F, you can do 450F instead) to preheat the pizza stone.

 Once the oven has reached the desired temperature, let it bake for about 20 minutes.
 Then, turn off the oven and let the pizza stone cool down naturally.